algmyr/ComplexSeminar/slides.markdown

 * State space is huge, sparse knowledge of what the internals of a network actually does

-* Turns out that this is useful for fooling a neural network
+* Turns out that these facts are useful for fooling a neural network

-# False negatives
+# Computer vision:<br>False negatives

 ## “Intriguing properties of neural networks”
 Szegedy et al [@szegedy] showed that

-* Created examples identifiable by humans but not by the network

 * Small pertubations on a recognized image yields misclassifications